 With respect to Odia script the [ସ sa] and [ঘ gha] and Odia [ଏ e] and Bangla [এ e] may be ruled out as variants.
 Odia [ଓ o] and Bangla [ও o] may be treated as confusables.
 Mr. Mamun concluded that it is very important that the issue of variant meticulously and take people’s perception which is very important.
 Moreover, with respect to other scripts Mr. Mamum suggested that we must have people’s opinion on this issue.

 With respect to comparison with Gurmukhi and Gujarati scripts the cases pointed out by Mr Mamun were discussed and decided.
-The numbers are already disallowed by MSR hence there is not question to allow them in the repertoire.
+The numbers are already disallowed by MSR hence there is no question to allow them in the repertoire.

 Nukta